-Land Use and/or Development Exempted Sign Maximum Size Residential/Home Office One professional name-plate as appropriate.
-0.2 m 2 Home Occupation/Home Business One advertisement describing the nature of the home occupation.
-0.2 m 2 Holiday home One advertisement describing the holiday home.
-0.2 m 2 Place of Worship, Community Purposes One advertisement detailing the function and/or the activities of the institution concerned.
-3 m 2 Cinemas/Theatres Two signs (illuminated or non-illuminated) detailing the entertainment being presented from time to time.
-Each sign not to exceed 5m 2 Shops, Showrooms and other uses on lots in the Commercial zone or Tourism zone All advertisements affixed to the building below the top of the awning or, in the absence of an awning, below a line measured at 5 metres from the ground floor level of building subject to a compliance with the requirements of any applicable local laws.
-5m2 Industrial, Showroom and Warehouse Premises on lots zoned General Industry A maximum of 4 advertisements applied to or affixed to the walls of the building but not including signs which project above the eaves or the ridge of the roof - of the building, and excluding signs projecting from a building whether or not those signs are connected to a pole, wall or other building.
-Total area of any such advertisements shall not exceed 15 m 2 A maximum of two free-standing advertisement signs not exceeding 5m in height above ground level.
-Maximum permissible total area shall not exceed 10m 2 & individual advertisement signs shall not exceed 6m 2 Race courses, major racing tracks, sports stadia, major sporting grounds and complexes All signs provided that, in each case, the advertisement is not visible from outside the complex or facility concerned, either from other private land or from public places and streets.
-N/A Public Places and Reserves a) Advertisement signs (illuminated and non- illuminated) relating to the functions of Government, a public authority or local government of a municipality excluding those of a promotional nature constructed or exhibited by, or on behalf of any such body, and N/A b) Advertisement signs (illuminated and non- illuminated) required for the management or control of traffic on any public road, car park, cycleway, railway or waterway where such advertisement has been constructed or exhibited by or at the direction of a Government department, public authority or the local government of a municipality, and N/A
+Land Use and/or Development Exempted Sign Maximum Size Residential/Home Office One professional name-plate as appropriate. $0.2 \text{ m}^2$ Home Occupation/Home Business One advertisement describing the nature of the home occupation.
+0.2 m Holiday home One advertisement describing the holiday home. $0.2 \text{ m}^2$ Place of Worship, Community Purposes One advertisement detailing the function and/or the activities of the institution concerned.
+3 m Cinemas/Theatres Two signs (illuminated or non-illuminated) detailing the entertainment being presented from time to time.
+Each sign not to exceed 5m Shops, Showrooms and other uses on lots in the Commercial zone or Tourism zone All advertisements affixed to the building below the top of the awning or, in the absence of an awning, below a line measured at 5 metres from the ground floor level of building subject to a compliance with the requirements of any applicable local laws.
+5m Industrial, Showroom and Warehouse Premises on lots zoned General Industry A maximum of 4 advertisements applied to or affixed to the walls of the building but not including signs which project above the eaves or the ridge of the roof-of the building, and excluding signs projecting from a building whether or not those signs are connected to a pole, wall or other building.
+A maximum of two free-standing advertisement signs not exceeding 5m in height above ground level.
+Total area of any such advertisements shall not exceed $15 \text{ m}^2$ Maximum permissible total area shall not exceed $10\text{m}^2$ & individual advertisement signs shall not exceed $6\text{m}^2$ Race courses, major racing tracks, sports stadia, major sporting grounds and complexes All signs provided that, in each case, the advertisement is not visible from outside the complex or facility concerned, either from other private land or from public places and streets.
+N/A Public Places and Reserves (a) Advertisement signs (illuminated and non- illuminated) relating to the functions of Government, a public authority or local government of a municipality excluding those of a promotional nature constructed or exhibited by, or on behalf of any such body, and (b) Advertisement signs (illuminated) N/A N/A (b) Advertisement signs (illuminated and non- illuminated) required for the management or control of traffic on any public road, car park, cycleway, railway or waterway where such advertisement has been constructed or exhibited by or at the direction of a Government department, public authority or the local government of a municipality, and (c) Advertisement signs (illuminated and non- illuminated) required to be exhibited by or pursuant to any statute or regulation or the like made pursuant to powers contained within a Statute provided that any such advertisement is constructed and/or exhibited strictly in accordance with the requirements specified therein; and N/A (d) Advertising signs erected in a reserve or unallocated crown land by a public or government authority An aggregate sign face size of 10m